Who Can Be A Candidate?

 Community Hall Election Sign Prohibition

-Election campaign signs are not allowed to be placed anywhere within 100 m of a pulling station during any day that the polls are open.
+Election campaign signs are not allowed to be placed anywhere within 100 m of a polling station during any day that the polls are open.
 The above map demonstrates where the restricted areas are.

 Key Election Dates